Karthiknaya/Assignment/README.md

 "/identify" Post request for checking whether contact data already present or not.

 1) If not present then create a new Collection
-2) If present and matched with one of from email or phone create a secondayID Collection with likedId of primaryId Collection.
+2) If present and matched with one of from email or phone create a secondayID Collection with likedId as of primaryId Collection.

 '/contact/:id' delete request for soft delete and to update delete time